ChullEPG/chullepg.github.io/_pages/about.md

 Outside of work, I'm an active member of the [Explorer's Club](https://www.explorers.org), and have provided research mentorship services for high school and undergraduate students since 2017.

-Check out my [blog](https://chris-hull.com/blog/), where I am documenting the process of learning multiple things at once.
+Check out my [blog](https://chris-hull.com/blog/), where I am starting to learn in public.

 <!--
 Chris Hull is an Energy Systems engineer affiliated with the [Energy and Power Group (EPG)](https://epg.eng.ox.ac.uk) at the University of Oxford, where he researches the electrification of public transportation systems in Sub-Saharan Africa under Professor Malcolm McCulloch.
 He previously studied environmental economics at Stanford University, and is focused on developing solutions for achieving net-zero in an economically feasible way.
 Chris is driven by his passion for cutting-edge technological and market solutions that enable clean, low-cost, and abundant energy for all.